Iowa solar rebates and incentives: 2025 guide

 Iowa doesn't offer any state-specific battery incentives.
 However, all batteries above 3 kWh in size are eligible for the 30% federal tax credit.

 In Iowa, solar batteries don’t make a ton of financial sense because the solar buyback programs are so consumer friendly.
-However, you can use your solar battery to store excess electricity generated by your solar panels, which gives you power to rely on during power outages or blackouts whenever your solar energy system is automatically shut off by your utility company for safety reasons.
+However, you can use your solar battery to store excess electricity generated by your solar panels, which gives you power to rely on during power outages or blackouts when your solar energy system is automatically shut off by your utility company for safety reasons.

 Learn more about battery incentives and rebates See the complete list of solar companies in Iowa